DamienCvl/NEWSVR/ReadMe.txt

 Indications :

 1. To enabled voice recognition you have to go to the setting of windows : Settings > Privacy > Speech, inking, & typing
-2. When you build the project, don't forget to add the database in NewsVrApplication_Data or it will not run
+2. When you build the project, don't forget to add the database in YourFolderName_Data or it will not run

 Technologies used :